Derreck Ogden with his daughter in Stuart, Florida

 I'm running for City Commission because I want Stuart to still feel like Stuart when my daughter grows up — so she can raise her family here too.

 I'm not here to shake things up.
-Things have been shaken pretty hard already over the last eight years.
-Thousands of apartments built.
+Things have been shaken pretty hard already.
+Thousands of apartments approved, many of which haven't even broken ground.
 A massive Costco complex with several hundred more apartments going in.
-Traffic on Kanner Highway is already stop-and-go, and most of what's been approved hasn't even broken ground yet.
+Traffic is already stop-and-go, and we have yet to feel the full effect of projects already approved.

 My job, if I'm elected, is to slow this down, hold the line on zoning and land classification changes, and make sure the people who already live here come before developers and special interests.